jiikai/emission/doc/wlpq_api.md

 typedef struct wlpq_query_data wlpq_query_data_st;
 ```

-- Pending database queries are enqueued in a singly linked list ([`utlist.h`](utlist.h)) with a separate tail-pointer housed in the connection context structure.
+- Pending database queries are enqueued in a singly linked list (from [`utlist.h`](../include/dep/utlist.h)) with a separate tail-pointer housed in the connection context structure.
 This enables O(1) append, crucial to an efficient queue-implementation, without the need for a doubly-linked list's in this context useless backpointers.

 ### Function types